UMYKC/SI508-FinalProject/README.md

 ## Running Test Suites
 Simply run ```python TESTS_SI508_Final_Project.py``` in terminal, which has 13 test methods.
-Each of them has explanation written in comment format.
+Each test has explanation written in comment format.

 ## Attribution of Sources
 1. PTT Bulletin Board System